We aspire to be a leader in physician assistant (PA) education whose diverse graduates provide superior healthcare within the communities they serve.

 - Enable students to meet the eligibility requirements and successfully pass the National Commission on Certification of Physician Assistants (NCCPA) certifying examination upon graduation.

 Primary care physician assistants contribute to the care of patients throughout all stages of life.
 Traditionally, they work with a Family Medicine Physician, Internal Medicine Physician or Pediatrician to deliver medical care while integrating all that addresses the physical, mental, emotional and spiritual components.
 They provide reliable care within the context of a team and they work in multiple healthcare settings.
 The University of Maryland Baltimore (UMB) PA Program works to teach its graduates the necessary attitudes, knowledge and skills to serve communities in a compassionate, caring and ethical manner.
-The program has adopted the NCCPA PA Competencies as our graduate outcomes, and has further defined milestones that students will work toward as they enter into the profession and continue in their lifelong learning journey as healthcare professionals.
+The program has adopted the ACGME Competencies as follows:

 SBP-1 Provides cost conscious care